17 Secluded Beaches in Sydney for a Quiet Swim

 Queens Beach in Vaucluse

-Queens Beach is a tiny secluded strip of sand along the Hermitage Foreshore Walk, not too far away from Milk Beach.
+Queens Beach is a tiny, secluded strip of sand located along the Hermitage Foreshore Walk, not far from Milk Beach.

-In our opinion, Queens Beach is quieter (and also smaller) than Milk Beach, so if you want to have a beach all to yourself, Queens Beach may be the better choice.
+In our view, Queens Beach is quieter (and smaller) than Milk Beach, making it a great choice if you’re after a beach all to yourself.

-The views from the beach to the city and Sydney Harbour are superb and make the secret beach experience all the better.
+The views from the beach towards the city and Sydney Harbour are spectacular, adding to the charm of this hidden gem.

 16. Hermit Bay Beach, Vaucluse